iAmMrinal0/log_em_all/README.md

 # track_my_report

-A Slack bot which saves messages when you tag it
+A Slack bot which saves whatever you send it in a direct message(DM).

 ## Requirements